timtadh/swork/README.md

 would like to swork with another shell besides bash please email me. (or you know this is the 2011 you could fork it and add it yourself).

-swork may also support zsh althought this is entirely untested.
+swork may also support zsh although this is entirely untested.

 Examples
 ========